 Many Jindal School sales students see a potential employer in Center for Professional Sales corporate partner Beck Technology.
 Students realize “that Beck is agile, innovative and a modern selling organization,” says Center Director Howard Dover.

-Aaliya Mohammed is pursuing a Bachelor of Science in Marketing at the Naveen Jindal School of Management and she is expected to graduate in December 2024.
+Saher Lakhani is pursuing a Bachelor of Science in Global Business and Bachelor of Science in Marketing double-major at the Naveen Jindal School of Management and she is expected to graduate in Spring 2024.

 The head of the Jindal School’s Career Management Center has been recognized for his service in the military and as a veteran.
 Assistant Dean Tom Kim earned a commendation from the Texas 26th Congressional District, where he grew up and now resides.